 Dissection Room

-'Storytelling at its best!' ***** (Playbill).
-This highly awarded, internationally toured, inspirational true story is about overcoming obstacles, pursuing passions, and the healing power of the arts and is told with warmth, humour and banjo music!
-This show has donated 100% of ticket sales to cancer and theatre charities totalling over $1,000,000 (CAD) since 2018 and all proceeds from this Edinburgh Fringe run will benefit Summerhall.
-Sold out run in 2023 and 2024.
-Mervyn Stutter's Pick of the Fringe 2023!
-'A sold-out Fringe classic!'
-(BritishTheatreGuide.info).
+'Storytelling at its best!'
+(Playbill.com).
+This highly awarded, internationally toured, inspirational true story is about overcoming obstacles, pursuing passions and the healing power of the arts, and is told with warmth, humour and banjo music!
+Through donations, including 100% of all artist fees, the show has raised over $1.2 Million Dollars (CAD) as of December 2025 for various charities including cancer organisations, music programmes, community groups and artist funding and development.
+All proceeds from this Edinburgh Fringe run will benefit Summerhall.
+Sold-out runs in 2023, 2024 and 2025.

 Summerhall Festival